 Sadly rabies is untreatable and euthanasia is the only outcome.

-Finding and treating the cause of pruritus as well as administering corticosteroids and/or antihistamines to relieve itchiness.
+Find and treat the cause of pruritus as well as administer corticosteroids and/or antihistamines to relieve itchiness.
+Antibiotics will be necessary if the cat has an infection.

-Bathing a cat to remove dog flea treatments as well as supportive care to control symptoms, this may include muscle relaxants, anti-seizure medications, and fluid therapy.
+Supportive care to control symptoms, this may include muscle relaxants such as methocarbamol, anti-seizure medications, and fluid therapy.